HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### deleteListentries_ms.php
-Listentries are duggas, headers, tests etc. This microservice DELETES listentries from the database.
+Listentries are duggas, headers, tests etc. __deleteListentries_ms.php__ DELETES listentries from the database.
 Should not be confused with the microservice removeListentries (that changes to visible value of the listentrie to "hide" it.
 This will enable restoring deleted items).

+__Include original service files:__ sessions.php, basic.php
+__Include microservice:__ getUid_ms.php

 __Querys used in this microservice:__